An Article Quality Index (AQI) is a tool to measure and improve content quality.

 - How?
 Add tags and classifications to your MindTouch articles.
 Tags are used to contextually generate recommended articles, and classifications are used for customer and agent search, as well as task-specific workflows.

 - How?
 Add hyperlinks throughout your articles to contextually relate content.
-Don't add hyperlinks simply to add hyperlinks (Google will punish you), but make sure they lead to value material that is contextually relevant and will deliver value to your customers.
+Make sure linked content is contextually relevant and will deliver value to your customers.

 Track the overall quality of your content